virtual-labs/exp-javascript-sorting-values-arrays-iitd/experiment/procedure.md

 ##### These procedure steps will be followed on the simulator

-Initialize an array of integer elements <br>
+1. Initialize an array of integer elements.

-Set loops from the starting to the end of array<br>
+2. Set loops from the starting to the end of array.

-Compare the element of array with all other elements<br>
+3. Compare the element of array with all other elements.

-If the element under consideration is smaller than the next element then continue the loop else swap the elements<br>
+4. If the element under consideration is smaller than the next element then continue the loop else swap the elements.

-Continue the process till the entire list is sortedAnalyze the sorted array in the display section <br>
+5. Continue the process till the entire list is sortedAnalyze the sorted array in the display section.